 Advanced Part Manufacturing:

-To get the maximize life our of your Steep taper rotary toolholders in your CNC milling machines here are some of the best practices you can implement in your shop.
+In order to get the maximum life out of your Steep taper rotary toolholders in your CNC milling machines, follow these best practices that you can implement in your shop.
 Perhaps not all of them can be implemented every day or every time but it's well worth being aware of how to best protect your investment.

 Determining if toolholder components need to be replaced is not a difficult task, but does require that the operator knows what to look for.
 Here's a few things you should be aware of when checking your rotary toolholders.